Updated: Apr 5

 In this way, you can consider the worm as a conveyor belt for nutritional enrichment.

-Jeff Lowenfells, in his book, Teaming with Microbes, wrote that worms castings increase soil nutrition as follows:
+Jeff Lowenfells wrote in Teaming with Microbes, worm castings increase soil nutrition as follows:

 7 times richer in phosphate